 Why this post?.
 What is it that I want to communicate to the world about HDFC Bank?.
 Just my recent bitter experiences with HDFC.
 I have been banking with HDFC for the past 7 years.
-I am one of the high value card member who always pays in full and never defaulted a single payment in my life.
+I am one of the high-value card members who always pay in full and never defaulted a single payment in my life.
 Here is what happened…

 I came back from California on 21-Jun-2011, stayed in Bangalore for two days and I went for a vacation for my brother’s marriage.
 Very unfortunately, I lost my HDFC Platinum credit card 5243-XXXX-XXXX-8957 on 23-Jun-2011 and took a new mobile number in Chennai.
 I did not use the card for the past 6 months and I almost forgot the email statements.
 My new mobile number is not updated in HDFC Bank records. :)

-(The guy in white shirt behind the red shirt is the thief.
+(The guy in the white shirt behind the red shirt is the thief.
 He stays somewhere near Kadugodi in Bangalore.
-Anyone happens to see him, please call homo sapien @ xxx-xxx-xxxx.
+Anyone happens to see him, please call Premkumar Masilamani @ xxx-xxx-xxxx.
 Thank You!)

 So far so good.
-Mr. Prakash promised me to accompany to the Police station and file an FIR with the evidences that its not a loss, but a fraud too.
+Mr. Prakash promised me to accompany to the Police station and file an FIR with the pieces of evidence that it’s not a loss, but a fraud too.
 Three weeks passed and no response from him after repeated calls and SMS.
 Meanwhile, I was sending emails to HDFC bank for the same.
-Mr. Madhu was assigned for this case and he took me to Airport Road Police Station.
+Mr. Madhu was assigned to this case and he took me to Airport Road Police Station.
 He said they are his friends and will investigate without FIR.
 I insisted on an FIR.